Yeidep Union Bank

 Will Everyone Be Selected?

-No. Selection slots are limited and based on programme criteria.
+No. Selection slots are limited and depend on programme criteria.

 Is This the Same as Other Empowerment Schemes?